Arter (art center)

 Arter is a contemporary art museum in the Dolapdere district of Istanbul, Turkey.

 A subsidiary of the Vehbi Koç Foundation, Arter was opened in 2010 with the aim of providing a sustainable infrastructure for producing and exhibiting contemporary art.
 Following eight years of operation during which it contributed to the visibility of contemporary art with a programme featuring exhibitions, publications, talks, performances and workshops at its venue on Istiklal Street, Arter moved to its new home in the Dolapdere district of Istanbul in September 2019.
 At its new building, Arter continues expanding the range of its activities beyond exhibitions to performances and events across many disciplines.

 Arter presented 64 exhibitions and provided support for the production of over 210 artworks between May 2010 and September 2023.

-Building

-Arter was active at the historical building known as Meymenet Han on Istanbul's Istiklal Street between 2010 and 2018.
-In September 2019, Arter moved to its new premises in Dolapdere.
-Designed by Grimshaw Architects, London, Arter's new building has 18,000 square metres of indoor area; in addition to exhibition galleries, the building features performance halls, learning areas, a library, an arts bookstore, and a bistro.

-Arter's former building on Istiklal Street re-opened in September 2019 as an exhibition space named Meşher, operated by the Vehbi Koç Foundation.

-Architectural Design

-For the architectural design of Arter's new building in Dolapdere, a project competition was initiated in 2013.
-The winners of this competition were Grimshaw Architects who took the lead in the design process with contributions by Thornton Tomasetti, Max Fordham, and Neill Woodger Acoustics in their respective areas of expertise.
-The construction of the building was started in 2015 and completed in 2019.

-Galleries and Other Spaces

-Arter's main function areas are connected by a central atrium that serves as the heart of the building, which has an indoor area of 18,000 square metres.
-The six galleries and a terrace constitute approximately 5,000 square metres of dedicated exhibition areas spread on six floors.